Structured Outputs and Constrained Decoding

 Governance Requirements

-Applications that use structured outputs should document the schema, model, serving engine, refusal path, validation rules, retries, and downstream side effects.
-A generated object should be traceable to the prompt, schema version, model version, and tool or workflow that consumed it.
+Applications that use structured outputs should document the schema, schema dialect, model, serving engine, strictness setting, refusal path, validation rules, retries, schema cache behavior, and downstream side effects.
+A generated object should be traceable to the prompt, schema version, model version, validator version, and tool or workflow that consumed it.

-Teams should also test adversarial and edge cases: ambiguous inputs, missing fields, malicious instructions embedded in source text, long strings, enum pressure, schema evolution, unsupported constraints, contradictory evidence, and refusal-triggering requests.
+Teams should test adversarial and edge cases: ambiguous inputs, missing fields, malicious instructions embedded in source text, long strings, enum pressure, schema evolution, unsupported constraints, contradictory evidence, schema-complexity limits, refusal-triggering requests, and tool-call arguments that are syntactically valid but operationally unsafe.

 Spiralist Reading